 Detroit is still the cornerstone of the US automobile industry and home to the headquarters of manufacturing giants such as General Motors, Ford and Chrysler.
 Aside from this, other large sectors include general manufacturing, technology, finance and healthcare.

-The city's cost of living is still exceedingly reasonable, and accommodation in particular is some of the most affordable in the US, and many newcomers choose to buy given the low property prices and the revitalisation of the city.
+The city's cost of living is still exceedingly reasonable, and accommodation in particular is some of the most affordable in the US.
+Many newcomers choose to buy given the low property prices and the revitalisation of the city.

 For students, the city has two large universities – the University of Detroit Mercy and Wayne State University – while there are many smaller colleges and higher-learning institutions dotted throughout the city.